simonmichael/games/caverunner/README.md

 Sound

-- The game should use sound when possible, without complicating installation.
+- The game should use sound if possible, without complicating installation.
-- Command-line `sox` is used, as the easiest cross-platform to achieve this.
+- Command-line `sox` is used, as the easiest cross-platform way to achieve this.
 OpenAL will be explored later.

 Persistence

 - Persistent state is part of the gameplay and must be reliable.
 - Persistent state is saved in separate files (progress, scores, crashes..) for robustness and readability.
 - Persistent state data loss (eg from multiple instances) is avoided by not overwriting a more-recently-modified file.
-- In case of write conflict, the new state is written in a separate file (one copy only) for manual resolution.
+- In case of write conflict, the new state is written in a separate file for manual resolution (one copy only).
 Auto-merging will be implemented later.
 - Old saved state should remain usable/migratable even as the game evolves, where possible.